 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV's Undergraduate Continuance policy (92).

 Students are responsible for ensuring they are eligible to graduate, and should regularly consult with an Academic Advisor.
-To be eligible to graduate, students must have a minimum GPA of 2.00 on all 10 courses (31 credits) required to complete the program.
+To be eligible to graduate, students must achieve a minimum GPA of 2.00 on all 10 courses (31 credits) required to complete the program.